 The presence of bacteria in the cytoplasm of protozoa is well known, whereas that of viruses is less frequently reported.
 Most of these reports simply record the presence of bacteria or viruses and assume some sort of symbiotic relationship between them and the protozoa.
 Recently, however, certain human pathogens were shown to not only survive but also to multiply in the cytoplasm of free-living, nonpathogenic protozoa.
 Indeed, it is now believed that protozoa are the natural habitat for certain pathogenic bacteria.
-To date, the main focus of attention has been on the bacterium Legionella pneumophila, the causative organism of Legionnaires' disease; these bacteria live and reproduce in the following pages.
+To date, the main focus of attention has been on the bacterium Legionella pneumophila, the causative organism of Legionnaires' disease; these bacteria live and reproduce in the cytoplasm of some free-living amoebae (Curds 1992).
+More on this subject in the following pages.